 - Editors can create and publish their own content for your site as well as approve and publish blog posts made by limited editors.

-- Limited editors can create drafts and modify their own blog posts, but they can't publish new posts.
+- Limited editors can create blog post drafts and modify their own blog posts.
+You can choose whether they can publish their own posts.

 Note: You can only have site editors on the Unlimited billing plan.